Haiti - Trade Agreements Haiti - Trade Agreements

 The HOPE and HELP Acts

 Partially in response to concerns over Haiti’s apparel parity issue, Congress enacted the Haitian Hemispheric Opportunity through Partnership Encouragement (HOPE) Act of 2006, which went into effect on March 19, 2007.
 Congress provided HOPE in addition to other trade preferences under the General System of Preferences (GSP), Caribbean Basin Economic Recovery Act (CBERA), and CBTPA.
-Eligibility criteria include progress toward achieving a market based economy, increasing employment, enhancing the rule of law, eliminating barriers to U.S. trade, combating corruption, and protecting internationally recognized human and worker rights.
+Eligibility criteria includes progress towards achieving a market based economy, increasing employment, enhancing the rule of law, eliminating barriers to U.S. trade, combating corruption, and protecting internationally recognized human and worker rights.

 The Haiti Economic Lift Program (HELP) Act helps create sustainable support for Haiti’s economy by expanding tariff benefits for certain Haitian textile and apparel exports to the United States.
 HELP also allows the expansion of duty-free access to the U.S. market for Haitian textile and apparel exports and extends existing trade preference programs for Haiti.

 Free Trade ZonesA law on free trade zones entered into force on August 2, 2002, and set out the conditions for operating, creating, and managing free trade zones, along with the exemption or incentive regime applicable to investment in such zones.
 The law defines free trade zones as geographical areas to which a special regime on customs duties and customs controls, taxation, immigration, capital investment, and foreign trade applies, and where domestic and foreign investors can provide services, import, store, produce, export, and re-export goods.
 Free trade zones may be private or joint ventures, involving state or private investors.

 An inter-ministerial commission, called the Free Zones National Council (CNZF), comprised of representatives from both the public and private sector, is responsible for:

-• Receiving applications for approval as a free zone
+• Receiving applications for approval as a free zone.

-• Approving applications for admission to the free zone regime
+• Approving applications for admission to the free zone regime.

-• Ensuring that projects approved are carried out in accordance with relevant regulations
+• Ensuring that projects approved are carried out in accordance with relevant regulations.

-• Authorizing the operation of free zones
+• Authorizing the operation of free zones.

-• Defining and regulating free zones
+• Defining and regulating free zones.

-• Approving and monitoring procedures and operations in free zones
+• Approving and monitoring procedures and operations in free zones.

-• Approving its own rules and procedures
+• Approving its own rules and procedures.

-The Free Zones Directorate, set up within the Ministry of Commerce and Industry, acts as the CNZF's Technical Secretariat.
+The Free Zones Directorate, an entity within the Ministry of Commerce and Industry, acts as the CNZF's Technical Secretariat.
 It implements and ensures implementation of decisions taken by the CNZF; receives investors and potential investors; sends quarterly reports on the establishment and operation of free trade zones to the CNZF for approval; examines applications for approval of free trade zone; participates in all negotiations likely to lead to agreements or conventions on free trade zones at the national and international level; monitors the operation of all free trade zones in Haiti; and ensures regular monitoring of the free trade zones.

 The law provides the following incentives for enterprises located in free zones:

 • Full exemption from income tax for a maximum 15-year period, to be followed by a period of partial exemption that gradually decreases;

 • Customs and fiscal exemption (including registration taxes) for the import of

-capital goods and equipment needed to develop the area, with the exclusion of
+capital goods and equipment needed to develop the area, with the exclusion of tourism vehicles;

 • Exemption from all communal taxes (with the exception of the fixed occupation tax) for a period not exceeding 15 years;

-• Registration and transposition of the balance due for all deeds relating to
+• Registration and transposition of the balance due for all deeds relating to purchase, mortgages, and collateral.

 Goods and services sold from free trade zones on the Haitian market are considered to have entered through Haitian customs and are subject to relevant duties and taxes.
 The volume of free trade zone goods allowed for sale in Haitian markets may not exceed 30 percent of the total production of an enterprise in the free zone.